Trade Forex Trading

 Upwards Trend - Bullish Signal

 If the Inertia is below 50, negative inertia is indicated, this hence defines the long term trend as downward as long as the trading indicator remains below 50.
-If it goes above 50 then this is interpreted as an exit signal.
+If it crosses above 50 then this is interpreted and viewed as an exit trading signal.
 The currency chart below illustrates how a sell trade signal generated.

 Inertia Indicator Down-wards Trend - Bearish Signal - Technical Indicator MetaTrader 4 Inertia Indicator